Sirneij/Hackernews/README.md

         ...
 ```

 Also, the UI now allows only the item types available in the database for filtering.
-As soon as a new item type is included, it will automatically be added to the filters.
+As soon as a new item type is fetched from the [API][1], it will automatically be added to the filters.

 ## Update